webpack-contrib/css-loader/README.md

 By default, `css-loader` generates JS modules that use the ES modules syntax.
 There are some cases in which using ES modules is beneficial, like in the case of [module concatenation](https://webpack.js.org/plugins/module-concatenation-plugin/) and [tree shaking](https://webpack.js.org/guides/tree-shaking/).

-You can enable a CommonJS modules syntax using:
+You can enable CommonJS module syntax using:

 **webpack.config.js**